 The choice to place a baby for adoption is one made out of deep, unconditional love — it is a brave and selfless sacrifice that you make so that you can give your child the best life possible.
 It can be scary to know that once your baby is placed with his or her adoptive parents, you won’t always be there to remind him or her of that every day.

-While you may not get to talk to your baby or hold them every day, there are plenty of ways to let your child know how much you love them and how much they mean to you.
+Even if you are not physically present 24/7 in your child’s life, that doesn’t mean that you won’t be able to show your child just how much you’re thinking of them.
 Here are some ways to ensure your child feels your love long after they’ve been placed with their adoptive family: